Priestytheplushie/Corrupted-Shadows/docs/Items/cleansing_flute.md

 # Cleansing Flute

-The Cleansing Flute is a boss reward obtained by completing a **challenging** encounter. each chapter has at least 1 obtainable Cleansing flute
+The Cleansing Flute is a rare reward only obtained by completing a **challenging** encounter. each chapter has at least 1 obtainable Cleansing flute

 ## Stats
 - Durability: 5